Decarboxylation: Case studies

 Tetrahydrocannabinolic acid.
-The decarboxylation of this compound by heat is essential for the psychoactive effect of smoked cannabis, and depends on conversion of the enol to a keto group when the alpha carbon is protonated.
+The decarboxylation of this compound by heat is essential for the psychoactive effect of cannabis when consumed and depends on conversion of the enol to a keto group when the alpha carbon is protonated.

-Upon heating, Δ9-tetrahydrocannabinolic acid decarboxylates to give the psychoactive compound Δ9-Tetrahydrocannabinol.
+Upon heating, Δ9-tetrahydrocannabinolic acid decarboxylates to give the psychoactive compound Δ9-tetrahydrocannabinol.
 When cannabis is heated in vacuum, the decarboxylation of tetrahydrocannabinolic acid (THCA) appears to follow first order kinetics.
 The log fraction of THCA present decreases steadily over time, and the rate of decrease varies according to temperature.
-At 10-degree increments from 100 to 140 °C, half of the THCA is consumed in 30, 11, 6, 3, and 2 minutes; hence the rate constant follows Arrhenius' law, ranging between 10^{−8} and 10^{−5} in a linear log-log relationship with inverse temperature.
+At 10-degree increments from 100 to 140 °C, half of the THCA is consumed in 30, 11, 6, 3, and 2 minutes; hence the rate constant follows Arrhenius' law, ranging between 10^{−8} and 10^{−5} in a linear log–log relationship with inverse temperature.
 However, modelling of decarboxylation of salicylic acid with a water molecule had suggested an activation barrier of 150 kJ/mol for a single molecule in solvent, much too high for the observed rate.
-Therefore, it was concluded that this reaction, conducted in the solid phase in plant material with a high fraction of carboxylic acids, follows a pseudo first order kinetics in which a nearby carboxylic acid precipitates without affecting the observed rate constant.
+Therefore, it was concluded that this reaction, conducted in the solid phase in plant material with a high fraction of carboxylic acids, follows pseudo–first-order kinetics in which a nearby carboxylic acid precipitates without affecting the observed rate constant.
 Two transition states corresponding to indirect and direct keto-enol routes are possible, with energies of 93 and 104 kJ/mol.
 Both intermediates involve protonation of the alpha carbon, disrupting one of the double bonds of the aromatic ring and permitting the beta-keto group (which takes the form of an enol in THCA and THC) to participate in decarboxylation.

 In beverages stored for long periods, very small amounts of benzene may form from benzoic acid by decarboxylation catalyzed by the presence of ascorbic acid.

 The addition of catalytic amounts of cyclohexenone has been reported to catalyze the decarboxylation of amino acids.
 However, using such catalysts may also yield an amount of unwanted by-products.